Art is a form of expression and an exchange of cultures and ideas conveyed via an aesthetic experience.

 [Art makes people aware of their stream of consciousness.
 One very important aspect of art is that it makes people aware of what they know and what they don’t know that they know.]

-My recent work showcases paintings of a semi-abstract vision of Syria’s urban landscapes in its war-torn cities.
-My primary focus is of my birthplace — the city of Aleppo with urban scenes of collapsed apartment floors, fallen balconies, curved rooftops and punched holes in the building facades.
+My recent work showcases expressionist paintings vision of Syria’s urban landscapes in its war-torn cities.
+My primary focus is of my birthplace — the city of Aleppo with urban scenes of collapsed apartment floors, fallen balconies, curved rooftops, debris and punched holes in building facades.
 My new direction is expressed primarily through the use of accumulative strokes and the manipulation of paint to create an abstract interpretation.
 My aim is not to focus on the politics of the conflict, but instead to raise awareness in the hope of changing the perception from destruction — of haunting and disturbing scenes to hopeful, colorful neighborhoods that are filled with life.
 The presence of people is felt without showing human suffering and offer a glimpse of hope for residents to return and rebuild.
 I use insistently brush strokes lines in all directions that meant to convey my perception of the speed and flux of modern life with the suggestion of movement, and to evoke hidden personages that center on expression rather than representation.

 “Urbanism” is a purely abstraction sculpture which will intuitively generate a structural relationship of light and space by working with ordinary daily materials.
 The multi-colored sculpture represents the multiculturalism of both South Florida as well as the visitors who come.
 As beautiful as each individual piece and person is, the sculpture shows that together the whole together is even more beautiful than the individual pieces.

 Florida’s beautiful sunlight plays a major role when viewing the sculpture and will give different impressions during daylight, twilight and evening light.
 The aluminum material will reflect the light and help to define and control as well as give new ways of seeing the sculpture from different angles at different times of day.